 Let’s say we are testing PayPal on a test environment with a test credit card.
 There are chances that this test card may change in due course of time.
 So, if we have stored that card in an external file like I mentioned above, we only need to change it there without the need to change in actual programming code

 2. Generate unique prerequisite data through automation for each automation run, wherever possible

 Again, consider Paypal for example.
 If we want to add a particular card, we would first need to login to our PayPal account.
 Here, instead of creating a user manually and using it again and again in multiple automation runs, have a unique user register always within automation script and then have actual automation steps.
-This way we can make sure that we always have a unique user and we can use the same card to add in multiple automation executions (every time with a unique user credentials).
-Usually, Test cards are limited in number, so this approach will overcome that limitation also, because now since we are using unique user each time, we can use same card multiple times with those users.
+This way we can make sure that we always have a unique user and we can use the same card to add in multiple automation executions (every time with a unique user credential).
+Usually, Test cards are limited in number, so this approach will overcome that limitation also, because now since we are using unique users each time, we can use the same card multiple times with those users.

 3. Consider all test environments

-Most of the projects have multiple test environments(e.g. Dev, Test, Sandbox etc.) and it’s crucial to consider this while defining test automation data strategy.
+Most of the projects have multiple test environments(e.g. Dev, Test, Sandbox, etc.) and it’s crucial to consider this while defining test automation data strategy.
 So, how to manage our automation data for multiple environments so that its flexible, scalable and easily maintainable?
 Let’s have a look.

 Well, if there are multiple test environments, split data into two categories:

 - Common for all environments: Some data would be common to all environments

 - Specific to a particular environment: Data that changes from environment to environment